aiocat/virna/README.md

     2 3 # Push two values on the top of the stack #
     set test # Test is now 3. and the stack is [2] #

-    test # Push test's value on the top of the stack #
+    fetch test # Push test's value on the top of the stack #
     # Stack is now [2, 3] #
     # Variable is 3 #
 end